fabulousduck/virp/README.md

 ## Why
-In my view, PHP does not have a greate ecosystem for dealing with linear project scalability, and neither did JS.
-This framework aims to provide linear scalability for PHP projects.
+I hate massive include lists

 ## How does it help ?
 The main goal of this framework is foremostly to prevent having to import a lot of different files to access their functionality.
 Virp tries to eliviate this  by having you define all functions on virpSpaces which Virp keeps track of internally.
-This makes it possible to only have to import one file and haveaccess to all namespaces and functions in other files.
+This makes it possible to only have to import one file and have access to all namespaces and functions in other files.

 ## A short example